StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

       }
     ```

-1. Set IP addresses of Cassandra nodes
+Ensure that you replace ``<ip node 1>``, ``<ip node 2>``, and ``<ip node 3>`` with the respective IP addresses of your Cassandra nodes.
+This configuration ensures proper communication between TheHive and the Cassandra database, facilitating seamless operation of the platform.
+Additionally, if authentication is enabled for Cassandra, provide the appropriate username and password in the configuration.

+&nbsp;

 #### MinIO S3 file storage

-For each TheHive node of the cluster, add the relevant storage configuration.
-Example for the first node:
+To enable S3 file storage for each node in TheHive cluster, add the relevant storage configuration to the ``/etc/thehive/application.conf`` file.
+Below is an example configuration for the first node:

 !!!
 Example ""
     ```yaml title="/etc/thehive/application.conf"